Circuits for Incredible Results

 - Jumping jack

-- Standing shoulder press with squat
+- Standing shoulder press with a squat

 - Alternating (front, side) dumbbell deltoid raise

 - Supine dumbbell bench press